 Check your subscription plan#

-In the Control Panel, check the project’s Subscription, and that it includes the technical and support resources it will require once the site is live.
+In the Control Panel, check the application’s Subscription, and that it includes the technical and support resources it will require once the site is live.

-Pin all dependencies in the project, so that future deployments do not introduce unexpected software updates.
+- Pin all dependencies in the application, so that future deployments do not introduce unexpected software updates.